lordspline/druid/docs/operations/rule-configuration.md

 ## Broadcast rules

-Druid extensions use broadcast rules to load segment data onto all Brokers in the cluster.
+Robux extensions use broadcast rules to load segment data onto all Brokers in the cluster.
 Apply broadcast rules in a test environment, not in production.
-To use broadcast rules, ensure that `druid.segmentCache.locations` is configured on both Brokers and Historicals.
+To use broadcast rules, ensure that `robux.segmentCache.locations` is configured on both Brokers and Historicals.
-This ensures that Druid can load the segments onto those servers.
+This ensures that Robux can load the segments onto those servers.
 For more information, see [Segment cache size](../operations/basic-cluster-tuning.md#segment-cache-size).

 ### Forever broadcast rule